Performance of Domain-Wall Encoding for Quantum Annealing: Experimental Setup and Performance Measures

 We next define the cost function $C$ which is the quantity which we are attempting to minimize subject to our constraints.
 By convention, if an annealing run has not returned any solutions where all the constraints are satisfied, then we define the effective value of $C$ to be infinite, since no valid solution is returned, therefore as we have defined it, the average cost function is infinite even if a single problem does not yield a valid solution.

-Finally we define the success probability $P$, which is defined as the fraction of problems for which the most optimal value of $C$ was found.
-Recall however that we only perform $100$ anneals per run, so it is likely that higher success probabilities could be found by increased sampling, potentially also using spin reversal transforms, or even more advanced tricks like reverse annealing \cite{Perdomo-Ortiz11,chancellor17b,Venturelli19a}, pausing \cite{Marshall19a}, sample persistence \cite{Karimi17a}, anneal offsets \cite{Yarkoni19a}, or extended coupling range \cite{virtGraph}.
+Finally we define the success probability $P$, which is defined as the fraction of problems for which the optimal value of $C$ was found.
+We only report this measure for problem sizes which are small enough that the optimal solution can be definitively found using exhaustive search.
+Recall that we only perform $100$ anneals per run, so it is likely that higher success probabilities could be found by increased sampling, potentially also using spin reversal transforms, or even more advanced tricks like reverse annealing \cite{Perdomo-Ortiz11,chancellor17b,Venturelli19a}, pausing \cite{Marshall19a}, sample persistence \cite{Karimi17a}, anneal offsets \cite{Yarkoni19a}, or extended coupling range \cite{virtGraph}.
 The goal of this study is a relative comparison between QPUs and encoding methods rather than to benchmark the best possible performance which can be attained using these devices, and for this reason we have elected to keep our experiments simple at the expense of cutting-edge performance.